School of Adult & Graduate Studies

 - Assess organizational strategies to evaluate competitive advantage or potential threats to sustainability.

 - Effectively communicate both orally and in writing and demonstrate proficiency in the use of information technology.

 - Evaluate ethical implications and demonstrate spiritual literacy, while demonstrating respect for diverse religious, cultural, philosophical, and aesthetic experiences and perspectives.

-For over 25 years, Montreat College’s School of Adult and Graduate Studies has been helping adult students acquire essential skills, complete their degrees, and take their career to the next level.
+For over 25 years, Montreat College’s School of Adult and Graduate Studies in North Carolina has been helping adult students acquire essential skills, complete their degrees, and take their career to the next level.
 Montreat offers undergraduate, graduate, and certificate programs in a classroom or online.

 Request More Information